JunghwanRo/log/README.md

 # To be DONE
-Check the trained data and visualize it with an ipynb file. \
 Add the rotor motor state and twist to the log. \
 Make action smooth. \
 Book IELTS or TOEFL. \
 Train Hovering+Yaw Task, and check the validity of acquired data. \
 Check which part of the code prevents a smooth shutdown. \
+Modularize the rewards so we can turn it on and off. \
 Reading Between Sea and Sky: Aerial Aquatic Locomotion in Miniature Robots (Now on Section 1.1.5) \

 # DONE
+Check the trained data and visualize it with an ipynb file. \
 Make the active joint realistic. \
 Make a 2-page slide for the SPEAR meeting. \
 Make a brief Introductory PPT/Video. \